pflaeging/gubernat/raspbian/Readme.md

 ## Accessing the Dashboard

-Execute the script [dashboard-login-infos.sh](dashboard-login-infos.sh) and get the parameter for dashboard login.
+Execute the script [../dashboard-login-infos.sh](../dashboard-login-infos.sh) and get the parameter for dashboard login.

 The dashboard is always listening on port 32443 with SSL and a private certificate.
 That means: